remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

 Objectives:
 * Re-familiarize yourself with the C programming language
+* Re-familiarize yourself with a shell / terminal / command-line of UNIX
+* Learn (as a side effect) how to use a proper code editor such as emacs
 * Learn a little about how UNIX utilities are implemented

-* Learn (as a side effect) how to use a proper code editor such as emacs
+While the project focuses upon writing simple C programs, you can see from the above that even that requires a bunch of other previous knowledge, including a basic idea of what a shell is and how to use the command line on some UNIX-based systems (e.g., Linux or macOS), how to use an editor such as emacs, and of course a basic understanding of C programming.
+If you **do not** have these skills already, this is not the right place to start.

 ## my-cat